 MCCMH Policy 8-003, "Reporting and Responding to Critical Incidents, Sentinel Events, and Risk Events," establishes definitions and guidelines, based on criteria specified by MDHHS' technical and reporting requirements, for reporting and reviewing potential sentinel events and critical incidents.
-MCCMH Policy 8-003 delineates standards requiring all MCCMH providers to report critical incidents and risk events within the required timeframes and according to MCCMH incident reporting requirements.
-Such reports are submitted by providers through the MCCMH incident report module in its EMR system.
+MCCMH Policy 8-003 delineates standards requiring all MCCMH providers, including but not limited to primary, ancillary, and residential providers, to report critical incidents and risk events within the required timeframes and according to MCCMH incident reporting requirements.
+Such reports are submitted by providers through the MCCMH incident report module in its electronic medical record (EMR) system.